miguel-kjh/ReID-in-Sport-competitions/README.md

-# Study of the combination of modalities and coherence for the re-identification of participants in  Ultra-Running  Scenario.
+# Study of the combination of modalities and coherence for the ReID of participants in  Ultra-Running  Scenario.

 In the context of ultra-running, verification of participant's identities is necessary in order to